-There are many different options to choose from.
-While the basic service is generally the same – instant access to emergency services – the features offered, pricing and reputation of each company do vary.
+There are many different types of medical alerts for senior citizens.
+While the basic service is generally the same – instant access to emergency services – the features offered, pricing and reputation of each company tend to vary.

-We took an in-depth look at all of the most popular alert devices for seniors and summarized the pros and cons below.
-If you'd like to read even more information, we've also provided links to our full-length medical alert reviews for each company.
+We took an in-depth look at all of the most popular emergency alert equipment for seniors and summarized the pros and cons below.
+If you'd like to more information on a particular company, simply click the "Read Review" button for our full-length medical alert reviews of each company.

 Our #1 Choice!

 With a strong commitment to customer care, Bay Alarm Medical has extensive expertise in home health services that goes back 70 years.
 Each Customer Care Consultant is a U.S.-based professional who has undergone extensive training and background checks.
 All customer data is encrypted against cyber threats, too.